anaconda/mlflow-tracking-server/docs/source/installation_guide.md

 12. **Store Private Deployment Token**

     * If using the stale artifact clean up process then this **MUST** be stored within an ae5 secret.
-    * The token will be **REQUIRED** by all clients and users which need to access the MLFlow Tracking Service API.
+    * The token will be **REQUIRED** by all clients and users which need to access the MLflow Tracking Service API.
-    * The administrator of the MLFlow Tracking Server **MUST** generate and provide the access token **EVERY TIME** the server is restart.
+    * The administrator of the MLflow Tracking Server **MUST** generate and provide the access token **EVERY TIME** the server is restart.

     **Store the value:**